gammahazard/ore-app-mac/README.md

 ## Requirements

-To get started with the Ore CPU Miner App, you'll need to have the following installed on your macOS:
+To get started with the Ore CPU Miner App, you'll need to have the following installed on your macOS, the app will attempt to locate if you have these installed or not:

 - **Homebrew**
 - **unbuffer** (included with expect)